 The official currency in Indonesia is the rupiah (IDR), which is divided into 100 sen.

-The notes are: 1,000 IDR; 2,000 IDR; 5,000 IDR; 10,000 IDR; 20,000 IDR; 50,000 IDR and 100,000 IDR.
+- Notes: 2,000 IDR; 5,000 IDR; 10,000 IDR; 20,000 IDR; 50,000 IDR and 100,000 IDR

 Banking in Indonesia

-There are plenty of banks for expats to choose from in Indonesia, both local and foreign.
-Expats will be able to choose whether they would like to open an account in rupiah or in US dollars.
+Many expats often wonder how to navigate the banking system in Indonesia, especially when they’re just starting.
+There are plenty of banks for them to choose from, both local and international.
+Expats can choose whether to open an account in rupiah or US dollars.
 Some other foreign currencies are also provided for.
-Savings accounts, chequing accounts, foreign exchange, debit cards and credit cards are all available in the country.
+Savings accounts, cheque accounts, foreign exchange, debit cards and credit cards are all available in the country.

 ATMs and credit cards

 Indonesia’s ATM network is quite expansive, making cash withdrawals convenient.
 It’s worth noting that there’s often a withdrawal limit per transaction, usually set at 1,000,000 to 2,500,000 IDR, depending on the bank.
 Charges may apply for using an ATM outside one’s bank network.